Vaibhāṣika: Mind and mental factors

-In Vaibhāṣika Abhidharma, the mind is a real entity, which is referred to by three mostly synonymous terms: citta, manas (thinking) and vijñāna (cognition), which are sometimes seen as different functional aspects of the mind.
-As defined by K.L.
-Dhammajoti, citta "is the general discernment or apprehension with respect to each individual object.
+In Vaibhāṣika Abhidharma, the mind is a real entity, which is referred to by three mostly synonymous terms: ćitta, manas (thinking) and vijñāna (cognition), which are sometimes seen as different functional aspects of the mind.
+As defined by Dhammajoti, ćitta "is the general discernment or apprehension with respect to each individual object.
 This discernment is the mere grasping of the object itself, without apprehending any of its particularities."
 Saṃghabhadra defines it as what "grasps the characteristic of an object in a general manner."

-Citta never arises by itself, it is always accompanied by certain mental factors or events (caittas or caitasikas), which are real and distinct dharmas that make a unique contribution to the mental process.
-Therefore, a moment of thought always has a specific nature and content.
-Cittas and caittas always arise together simultaneously in mutually dependent relationships.
+Ćitta never arises by itself, it is always accompanied by certain mental factors or events (ćaittas or ćaitasikas), which are real and distinct dharmas that make a unique contribution to the mental process.
+Therefore, a moment of thought always has a specific nature and content. Ćittas and ćaittas always arise together simultaneously in mutually dependent relationships.

 The doctrine which said that these two always arise and operate together is called "conjunction" (saṃprayoga).
 What conjunction meant was a disputed topic among the early masters.
-Later, it came to be accepted that for citta and caittas to be conjoined, the following had to be true: both must be supported by the same basis (āśraya i.e. sense organ), they must have the same object (ālambana), mode of activity (ākāra), same time (kāla), and the same substance (dravya).
+Later, it came to be accepted that for ćitta and ćaittas to be conjoined, the following had to be true: both must be supported by the same basis (āśraya i.e. sense organ), they must have the same object (ālambana), mode of activity (ākāra), same time (kāla), and the same substance (dravya).
 This doctrine was repudiated by the Sautrāntika, who held that dharmas only arise successively, one after the other.

-As seen in their list of dharmas, the Vaibhāṣikas classified caittas into various sub-categories based on various qualities.
-For example, the first classification, the universal dharmas (mahābhūmika), are so called because they exist in all types of citta.
+As seen in their list of dharmas, the Vaibhāṣikas classified ćaittas into various sub-categories based on various qualities.
+For example, the first classification, the universal dharmas (mahābhūmika), are so called because they exist in all types of ćitta.
 Then there are also universal good dharmas (kuśala mahābhūmikā) and universal defilements (kleśa).

-One of the major controversies in Abhidharma Buddhism dealt with the question of the original nature of citta.
+One of the major controversies in Abhidharma Buddhism dealt with the question of the original nature of ćitta.
 Some, like the Mahāsāṃghika, held the view that it retains an originally pure nature.
-Vaibhāṣikas like Saṃghabhadra rejected this view, holding that the nature of citta can also be defiled.
+Vaibhāṣikas like Saṃghabhadra rejected this view, holding that the nature of ćitta can also be defiled.